7 Nighttime Habits that Ruin Your Hair

 If you do decide to keep your hair up, don’t use a tight elastic.
 “Elastic, especially if the hair is wet, will make a crease, and within that crease can damage the whole area,” says Gibson.
 He recommends a hairpin, while Heath says a scrunchie is a good alternative because the fabric surrounding it is softer on the hair.
 And whatever you do, don’t keep a hair tie on your wrist.

 You skip brushing

 Turns out your mother was right: Brushing your hair before bed can promote a healthier mane.
 Your scalp produces natural oils, and brushing dry hair distributes them through your strands.
 “Running that natural oil through your hair before bed helps stimulate the scalp and hair follicle to promote hair growth,” says Gibson.
 As a bonus, brushing is relaxing, so it could help you drift off to sleep (and more sleep means healthier hair), he says.
-Don't miss these things your hair can say about your health.

 You have cotton sheets

 Silk is gentler than cotton, meaning it won’t be as rough on your hair when you lay your head on your pillowcase.
 “There’s no friction when it’s rubbing against the hair,” says Heath.
 “It helps with frizz and getting your hair stuck as your hair rubs back and forth.”
 Treat yourself to a silk pillowcase for a luxurious slumber and great hair.